By Mike Davis, Head of SME Direct, AXA PPP healthcare

-The average full time employee in the UK works approximately 37 hours a week1, which means that we spend 22% of our time each week at work.
+The average full time employee in the UK works approximately 37 hours a week1, which means we spend approximately 33% of our waking hours each week at work.
 It’s therefore not surprising that our work environment can have a big impact on our mood.

 The following are some ways in which the office environment can affect employees’ mood and productivity: